-How to Keep a blue tang ( Dory )in a marine tank
+Keeping a blue tang ( Dory ) in a marine tank

-The blue tang found in the indo pacific region, has a deep blue body , yellow tail and a special “ Black palate “ design on it’s body.
-Prehapes there is no other marine fishes in this trade than the Blue tang unique striking blue coloration has.
-The popular blue tang with the scientific name (Paracanthurus hepatus ) come from the family of Acanthuridae .
-Due to the popularity of the movie “ Finding Nemo” , Blue tang together with the clown fish is one of the popular fishes that represent the marine hobby.
-However, there is a worldwide concern including us that the popularity of the movie might cause an overwhelming demand for this fish like what we saw in the trade when Finding Nemo 1 was screen.
+The blue tang found in the indo pacific region, has a deep blue body, yellowtail and a special “ Black palate “ design on it’s body.
+Perhaps there is no other marine fishes in this trade than the Blue tang unique striking blue colouration has.
+The popular blue tang with the scientific name (Paracanthurus hepatus ) comes from the family of Acanthuridae.
+Due to the popularity of the movie “ Finding Nemo”, Blue tang together with the clownfish is one of the popular fishes that represent the marine hobby.
+However, there is a worldwide concern including us that the popularity of the movie might cause an overwhelming demand for this fish like what we saw in the trade when Finding Nemo 1 was in the screen.

 Comparing to keeping clownfish (Nemo), keeping the blue tang generally required more attention and care in keeping them as well.
-Like all tang in the family, the blue tang is prone to diseases like white spot ( Ich ), therefore properly care and quarantine process should be taken before introduced into the tank.
+Like all tang in the family, the blue tang is prone to diseases like white spot ( ich ), therefore proper care and quarantine process should be taken before introduced into the tank.

 However, if all the above has been taken care of, the blue tang is a relatively hardy fish which offer the owner a lot of fun and enjoyment seeing it dashing through the tank for food or swimming around and glazing the rock work for algae.